Tranzito/tranzito_utils/README.md

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+## Development

+To compile the updated styles run this command `yarn build:css`
 ## Testing

 To setup testing, you have to create the database: